 Must be reported to Animal Management: 303-658-4360.

 Westminster citizens are permitted to own/harbor no more than three dogs or cats.
 Please check the municipal code for restrictions on exotic animals (snakes, lizards, etc.) and small animals (rabbits, guinea pigs, hamsters, etc.).
-Chickens, bees and livestock are not allowed.
+Livestock is not allowed.